ddsky/spoonacular-api-clients/typescript/RecipesApi.md

 let body:.RecipesApiSearchRecipesRequest = {
   // string | The (natural language) search query. (optional)
   query: "burger",
   // string | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR').
+One or more, comma separated (will be interpreted as \'OR\').
 See a full list of supported cuisines. (optional)
   cuisine: "italian",
   // string | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND').
+One or more, comma separated (will be interpreted as \'AND\').
 See a full list of supported cuisines. (optional)
   excludeCuisine: "greek",
   // string | The diet for which the recipes must be suitable.
 See a full list of supported diets. (optional)
   diet: "vegetarian",
   // string | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. (optional)
   intolerances: "gluten",
   // string | The equipment required.
-Multiple values will be interpreted as 'or'.
+Multiple values will be interpreted as \'or\'.
 For example, value could be \"blender, frying pan, bowl\". (optional)
   equipment: "pan",
   // string | A comma-separated list of ingredients that should/must be used in the recipes. (optional)
   includeIngredients: "tomato,cheese",